mdv10/InterSystems-Reports-Samples/README.md

 # InterSystems-Reports-Samples

 ### Overview
-This repository provides sample reports you can use to explore InterSystems Reports functionality.
+This repository provides sample reports that you can use to explore InterSystems Reports functionality.

 ### Setup Instructions
 1) Before you begin, make sure: